 When it comes to entering the space, brands have taken a few different ways.
 While some have done it themselves, many have chosen to work with Web3 native companies.
 So far, Disney has chosen the latter strategy.

-VeVe has been the exclusive drop partner for Disney NFTs so far
+VeVe has been the exclusive drop partner for the Disney NFT collection

-All official Disney NFTs have already been released through the NFT marketplace VeVe.
+All of the official Disney’s NFTs have already been released through the NFT marketplace VeVe.
 VeVe is an app-based marketplace that specialises in licensed NFT drops from some of the world’s most recognisable companies.

 It’s safe to assume that the relocation has benefited both parties greatly.
 Disney NFTs, like other VeVe collections, sell out quickly when they first go live.
 Similarly, their secondary market prices are typically orders of magnitude more than when they first sell.